 August 1975 - to store.

 Renumbered March 1974.

-During August 1975 24066 was stored at Haymarket, during the same month it was moved to Carlisle and remained there until February 14th 1978 when it was moved to Doncaster Works and broken up during August 1978.
+During August 1975 24066 was stored at Haymarket, during the same month it was moved to Carlisle and remained there until February 14th 1978 when it was moved to Doncaster Works, being noted by the Works headshunt on April 16th 1978.
+It was broken up during August 1978.

 Movement: 24019/66, 24102/121 07.00 Carlisle - Doncaster 9Z14 February 14th 1978.
 (25191 to Skipton, then 31183 to Doncaster).

 24066 awaiting scrapping at Doncaster Works during 1978.
 Of interest is the non-standard Battery Isolating Switch access, in place of the hinged flaps are three circular covers, which are pivoted from the top.

 Noted Doncaster Works November 1962.

 Noted Derby Works March, April & July 1966.